yojoots/libbitcoin-system-wiki/Cryptoeconomics.md

 This started as a way to avoid retyping the same ideas, 140 characters at a time.
 In keeping with that environment, topics were as short as possible, and informal.
 I did not intend to write a book, and still could not.

-Most of the topics were written on my phone (including this one), on a flight, train or in a coffee shop.
+Most of the topics (including this one) were written on my phone, on a flight, train or in a coffee shop.
 Many are quick observations that arise from intimate knowledge of core Bitcoin code or long self-study and experience in various disciplines.

 Over time topics began to interact, a necessary taxonomy erupted, and what had been a casual process of ad-hoc observation started to become work.
 I made an honest effort to rationalize links and terminology, but my focus remains on understanding.